April 15, 2025 | Project Iceberg

 Project Iceberg Team

-A research initiative analyzing the economic impact of Model Context Protocol (MCP) and the growing agentic API ecosystem.
+A research initiative analyzing the workforce impact of AI Agents across the US labor market.
 Contact: ayushc@mit.edu